 Bob recalled his time on the ship: “When no food was forthcoming, we stole bags of horse feed and ate that.
 Men were dying on an average of four to five a day on this ship.
 People would just wouldn’t believe some of the things that happened.
 The Japs piled the bodies of the dead on the deck like cordwood, as they were afraid to throw them overboard for fear of submarines detecting their course.
 When they assigned me to another hold, I took a chance and sneaked back to another that wasn’t as crowded.
 Good fortune was with me, apparently.
 Because when American bombers again attacked, the hold was hit by a bomb.
 However, I was wounded slightly by shrapnel from another one shortly after. gain, for days we were without food or water.
 The death rate increased rapidly.
 Only 900 of the group of 1,250 remained now.
 We counted 40 or 50 dying each day.”

-The daily routine for the POWs was to have six men climb out of the hold.
+Each morning, six POWs climbed out of the hold.
 Once on deck, they used ropes to pull up the dead and also pull up the human waste in buckets.
 Afterward, the men on deck would lower ten buckets containing rice, soup, and tea.
-During the night of December 30, the POWs heard the sound of depth charges exploding in the water.
+During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31st and docked around 11:30 AM.
 After arriving, each POW received a 6-inch long by 3/4-inch wide piece of hardtack to eat.
 This was the first bread they had eaten since receiving crackers in their Red Cross packages in 1942.
 The POWs received little water during this time.
 From January 1st through the 5th, the POWs received one meal and day and very little water resulting in the death rate among the POWs beginning to rise.
 It was at this time that the POWs from the Brazil Maru were transferred onto the Enoura Maru and put into the forward hold.
 On January 6th, the POWs began to receive two meals a day.

 In an attempt to repair the ship, the Japanese transferred the POWs to the undamaged hold of the ship and it was moved to the dock.
 The POWs watched as the Japanese attempted to patch the ship.
 The Japanese left the dead in the hold and the smell was unbelievable.
-To get the Japanese to do something, the POWs stacked the bodies under the hold's hatch so that they would be the first thing the Japanese smelled and saw.
+To get the Japanese to do something, the POWs stacked the bodies beneath the hold's hatch so that they would be the first thing the Japanese smelled and saw.
+A barge was finally brought alongside the ship, on January 11th, and the dead were hoisted onto it and taken to shore.
+A burial detachment was formed with the POWs from the ship who were too weak to lift the bodies, so ropes were tied to the legs and they were dragged to shore and buried in a mass grave on Nakasu Beach.
+Later in the day, the survivors of the forward hold were moved into another hold on the ship.
+Records indicate that it took 10 POWs and 60 Japanese soldiers two days to bury the dead in no logical order.
+Of the original 1,619 men that boarded the Oryoku Maru, on December 15, 1944, only 459 POWs survived the trip to Japan.

 “The only thing I can promise is this if they survive whatever the Japs do to them, I will see to it that they are taken care of and don’t go without food the rest of the trip.”